-The GRIDD project will develop a new methodology and a novel patient-impact measurement tool through a five-phase development process that relies on engaging dermatology patients and their dermatology organizations worldwide.
+The GRIDD project will develop a new methodology and a novel patient-impact measurement tool through a multi-phased development process that relies on engaging dermatology patients and their dermatology organizations worldwide.

 The GRIDD research gathers patients’ views on the impact of their disease and is the first global research project from the patient perspective encompassing all dermatological conditions.